Crystallography and Computational Biosciences

 Services We Provide

-- Consulting on feasibility of structure determination
+- Consulting on all aspects of protein expression, purification and feasibility of structure determination

-- Identification of possible other existing structures
+- Identification ofcrystallization conditions and possible other existing structures

-- Access to our X-ray defraction facility
+- Access to X-ray diffraction facility

-- Determination of the molecular structure
+- Determination of the molecular structure through collaboration

 About Computational Biosciences